BTU-Women-AI-Python-course/Btu_Python_Lecture_9/README.md

 - **Create instances**:
   - Create a few instances of `Author`, `Category`, and `Post`.

-- **Retrieve posts by author**:
-  - Retrieve all posts written by a specific author.

 - **Filter posts by category**:
   - Filter posts that belong to a specific category.